STUDY ABROAD OPPORTUNITIES FOR WC STUDENTS

 SHORT TRIPS ABROAD

-Students can enroll in courses that include an international study trip during spring break or in January or May.
+Students can enroll in .
 The cost of the trip varies and is the responsibility of the student.
 Academic credit is part of the student’s regular tuition cost.
 Recent trips have included travel to Holland, Belgium, Germany, Italy, Canada, Costa Rica, Mexico City, Ireland and England, Spain, and Western Europe.

 Wilmington College is a member of the Midwest Consortium for Study Abroad which offers semester long international programs in cooperation with AHA International.
 Semester long programs are also available through agreements with Edge Hill University and University of Reading in England, and Kansai Gaidai University in Japan.
 Credit earned though any of the above programs is considered residence credit.
 Wilmington College students must meet certain eligibility requirements to participate.
 Due to new government regulations, it is strongly recommended that students wishing to study abroad begin the approval process at least one full term prior to the expected date of the experience.